unjs/automd/README.md

 #### Config

-- `dir`: Working directory (defaults to current working directory)
+- `dir`: Working directory (defaults to the current working directory).
-  - You can use `--dir` to override with CLI
+  - You can use `--dir` to override with CLI.
-- `file`: The markdown file name or path (relative to dir)
+- `file`: The markdown file name or path (relative to `dir`).
-  - You can use `--file` to override with CLI
+  - You can use `--file` to override with CLI.
-- `generators`: A map of generator names to custom generators
+- `generators`: A map of generator names to custom generators.
-  - You can use `automd.config` to specify them
+  - You can use `automd.config` to specify them.

 ### Programmatic API